ZeitOnline/briefkasten/deployment/freebsd/README.rst

 - run ```sudo dd if=mfsbsd-se-9.2-RELEASE-amd64.img of=/dev/diskN bs=1m``
 - run ``diskutil unmountDisk /dev/diskN``

-Boot the machine.
-Log in as root using the pre-configured password ``mfsroot``.
-Note the name of the ethernet interface and the IP address it has been given by running ``ifconfig``.
+Insert the USB stick into the *target host* and boot from it.
+Log in as ``root`` using the pre-configured password ``mfsroot``.
+Either note the name of the ethernet interface and the IP address it has been given by running ``ifconfig`` or set them to the desired values in ``/etc/rc.conf`` if you do not have a DHCP environment.

 Run ``gpart list`` and note the device name of the hard drive.
 Enter these values into your ``etc/aws.conf``.
 Return into the deployment directory ``cd ..``.

 Bootstrapping the target host